-A significant part of the program consists of 35 weeks of full time clinical training.
-Integrated throughout all 3 years of the didactic component is hands-on clinical training in a variety of settings including private practice, hospital acute care, orthopedics, pediatric and rehabilitation facilities.
-Students should be prepared to participate in clinical internships outside of the Portland-Metropolitan during the clinical education portion of the program.
-During these out-of-area internships (as well as other internships) students are responsible for living and transportation expenses.
+A significant part of the program consists of 35 weeks of full-time clinical training.
+Integrated throughout all three years of the didactic component is hands-on clinical training in a variety of settings including private practice, hospital acute care, orthopedics, pediatric and rehabilitation facilities.
+Students should be prepared to participate in clinical internships outside of the Portland metropolitan area during the clinical education portion of the program.
+During these out-of-area internships (as well as other internships), students are responsible for living and transportation expenses.

 Students are expected to maintain continuous enrollment throughout the program.